Summary accounts

 - There is no limit to the number of sub accounts you can link to a summary account.

-Avoid double counting
+Avoid double counting when using summary accounts

 To avoid double counting it's important to place the summary account and the sub accounts in their appropriate cost centers.
 For example, you might place the summary account in a non-reporting cost center and place each sub account in their respective cost center.